parfeniukink/hillel_05_2022/lesson_9_classes/HOMEWORK.md

         - do a subtricttion of prices with same currency

 - *Additional: operations between prices with different currencies:
-    - If price instances currencies are different I want to do a convertion
+    - If price instances currencies are different I want to do a double convertion
         - USD is a middle currency
+        - If right price is USD the regular convertation (not double) is happening
-        - If any prices currency is USD convertion is not happening
+        - If prices currencies is the same convertion is not happening
         - Result currency after the operation is a currency of the price that is on the left or USD (for your decision)

 UA: